Direct Bias-Correction Term Estimation for Average Treatment Effect Estimation: Proof of Theorem

 \subsection{Proof of Lemma~\ref{lem:approx_bound}}

 From Proposition~\ref{prp:bartlet2005}, we have

 This is a direct consequence of Proposition~\ref{prp:bartlet2005}.
-Note that $r^*$ and $r_0$ are fixed, and it is enough to apply the standard law of large numbers; that is, we do not have to consider the uniform law of large numbers.
+Note that $h^*$ and $h_0$ are fixed, and it is enough to apply the standard law of large numbers; that is, we do not have to consider the uniform law of large numbers.
 However, we can still apply Proposition~\ref{prp:bartlet2005}, which is a general than the standard law of large numbers, with ignoring the Rademacher complexity part.
-Here, we also used

 We have